 - 1/2 cup lightly packed fresh cilantro leaves

 - 2 tablespoons unsalted butter

 - 8 ounces (1 1/4 cups) couscous

-- Sambal oelek (Indonesian chile paste) or hot sauce
+- Sambal oelek (Indonesian chile paste) or store-bought or homemade hot sauce

 - 1. In a dry, small Dutch oven over medium heat, toast the saffron for 1 minute or until fragrant.
 Stir in the turmeric, cinnamon stick, chile, and stock.
 Bring to a boil over high heat.
 Reduce the heat, cover, and simmer for 10 minutes.

 - 2. Add the onion, carrots, parsnips, and squash.
 Continue simmering, covered, for 10 minutes.
 Add the zucchini and tomatoes, cover, and simmer until all the vegetables are just tender, about another 5 minutes.
 (You may need to raise the heat to return the broth to a simmer.)